 Image credit: Mrs Palmer Sandwich | Instagram

-Mrs Palmer Sandwich dishes up just six sandwiches extremely well.
-The guys behind Wings and Tins have turned their deft hands to slicing bread and stacking toppings dangerously high with mouth-watering ingredients.
+Mrs Palmer Sandwich dishes up just six sandwiches—and they do them extremely well.
+The guys behind Wings and Tins have turned their deft hands to slicing bread and stacking toppings dangerously high, with mouth-watering ingredients.

-There are weekly specials like hefty Italian meatball sandwiches or al pastor creations with grilled Mexican chicken, roasted pineapple, onions, avocado, rocket and fresh lime, plus the regular lineup with chicken and salad, rare roast beef and pulled brisket numbers.
-Oh, and there’s a secret margarita bar out back if you get thirsty!
+There are weekly specials like hefty Italian meatball sandwiches or al pastor creations with grilled Mexican chicken, roasted pineapple, onions, avocado, rocket and fresh lime.
+The regular lineup looks like chicken and salad, rare roast beef and pulled brisket numbers.

 Self Raised